harishkrishnav/PounceScoreBounceBot/README.md

 ## Some tips and tricks when running a quiz
  - Running Discord on thr browser may not allow for many features.
 It is recommended that everyone run Discord on the [desktop or mobile application](https://discordapp.com/download) and not on the browser.

  - It needn't be the quizmaster running the bot.
 In fact, the bot can be running on a server machine in the background for weeks and this machine need not have the discord app.
-(I'm currently figuring out how to set it up on Azure)
+One such solution is to use [Heroku](https://www.heroku.com/).
+In Heroku, you'll need to create a file named `Procfile` which has this one line `worker: python <quizbot.py?`

 #### Assigning teams
 - Team assignment of a participant to say `team1` is by assigning them the role `team1`.